Pointe Saint-Mathieu

-The pointe Saint-Mathieu (Lok Mazé in Breton) is a headland located near Le Conquet in the territory of the commune of Plougonvelin in France, flanked by 20m high cliffs.
+The Pointe Saint-Mathieu (French) or St Matthew Point (Lok Mazé) is a headland located in the commune of Plougonvelin in Finistere Department in western Brittany, France.
+Flanked by 20 m high cliffs, it was the sight of major Anglo-French naval battles in 1293 and in 1512.

 Village

 At present, there are only a few houses on the point, grouped around the abbey ruins.
-However, in the past the settlement was not limited to the abbey and its dependents.
+However, in the past, the settlement was not limited to the abbey and its dependents.
 Very soon a village was established along the coast for commercial potential and the possibilities for salvaging wrecks.

 Abbey

 The abbey held many privileges - right to rushes, right to furnaces, rights to a twelfth of jet, right to markets, right to fairs (Henry IV of France had instituted, in 1602, 5 annual fairs and a weekly market), right to measure wheat and wine, etc...

 In 1157 Hervé de Léon accorded the abbey the right of flotsam and jetsam on wrecks in all his fiefdoms; in 1390 the abbey received the right to take 10% of the hull, cargo and rigging of wrecked ships.
 To this right were added the right of remains, confirmed in 1602 by royal letters patent.
 He accorded this right to the monks for "all those who perish in the sea, and on the coasts at Saint Mathieu, Plougonvelin and le Conquet".

 Today abandoned, the Abbaye Saint-Mathieu de Fine-Terre, was said to have held the skull of the apostle Matthew, now lost in the ocean off the point.
 Its ruins served as a set for the summer TV saga Dolmen.